-On this day in 1902, the Locomobile Company of America delivered its first four-cylinder, gasoline-powered car, designed by engineer and former racecar driver Andrew Riker, who personally drove the $4,000 car from Bridgeport, Connecticut to New York City to present it to its new owner.
+Today in 1902, the Locomobile Company of America delivered its first four-cylinder, gasoline-powered car.
+It was designed by engineer and former racecar driver Andrew Riker, who personally drove the $4,000 car from Bridgeport, Connecticut to New York City to present it to its new owner.

 Since its founding in 1899, the Locomobile Company, whose headquarters and main factory were located in Bridgeport, had established a national reputation as a manufacturer of affordable steam-powered vehicles.
 But steam-powered car engines were slow to start, difficult to operate, and notoriously fickle machines.
 Pressed by a desire to move away from steam engines and a steep increase in competition from other turn-of-the-century auto manufacturers, the Locomobile Company decided to reinvent itself as a producer of high-quality, luxury gas-powered vehicles.